The Big Lebowski | 1998

 Southeast of the old bowling alley location, the stretch of North Kenmore Avenue between Monroe Street and Lily Crest Avenue is where pederastic bowling opponent Jesus (John Turturro) carries out his unenviable obligation to knock on doors, telling the neighbours of his past offences.

-A, thankfully, remaining example of the Googie style is Johnie’s, 6101 Wilshire Boulevard at Fairfax Avenue in midtown.
-This is the coffee shop in which the Dude and his nightmarishly helpful buddy Walter discuss the possible provenance of Bunny’s toe.
-Closed for many years Johnie’s is currently used only as a filming location.
-You can see it again in American History X, Quentin Tarantino's debut feature Reservoir Dogs and underrated 1988 thriller Miracle Mile.
+One, thankfully, remaining example of the Googie style is Johnie’s, 6101 Wilshire Boulevard at Fairfax Avenue in midtown.
+This is the coffee shop in which the Dude and his overly helpful buddy Walter discuss the possible provenance of Bunny’s toe.

 If there’s a ‘Beverly Hills’ mansion featured in a Hollywood movie, chances are it will have been filmed in the eastern suburb of Pasadena, which is packed to bursting with lavish estates but charges only a fraction of the rate for film permits.
 Perversely, the the Big Lebowski’s mansion reverses the practice with a conflation of two Beverly Hills estates being passed off as ‘Pasadena’.

 The exterior is the grand 1931 two-and-a-half acre estate at 10231 Charing Cross Road off Sunset Boulevard in the extremely swanky neighbourhood of Holmby Hills, just northwest of Los Angeles Country Club.
 Predictably, there's not a great deal to see from the street but the mansion, formerly home to ex-L.A.
-Dodgers owner Frank McCourt, was put on the market a few years ago for $45 million.
-It was subsequently rented out by celeb couple Beyoncé and Jay-Z.
+Dodgers owner Frank McCourt, was put on the market a few years ago for $45 million and was subsequently rented out by celeb couple Beyoncé and Jay-Z.

 The interior of the house is the familiar Greystone Mansion, 905 Loma Vista Drive in Beverly Hills.
 The mansion, and its expansive landscaped grounds, are a frequently used location – the same interior was the Green Goblin’s ‘New York’ home in Spider-Man.
 The formal gardens, though not the mansion itself, are open to the public.

-Walter’s place of business, ‘Sobchak Security’, is 6757 Santa Monica Boulevard, in the strip mall at at North McCadden Place, Hollywood.
+‘Sobchak Security’, Walter’s place of business, is 6757 Santa Monica Boulevard, in the strip mall at at North McCadden Place, Hollywood.
 It’s from here that Walter and the Dude set out to pay the ransom for Bunny Lebowski.

 The bridge from which Walter tosses the ‘ringer’ briefcase, full of his underwear, is on Torrey Road, over the Santa Clara River, south of Hwy 126, Piru.
 Don't be surprised that it looks a little different from the film – planks were laid over the tarmac surface to make it look like a wooden bridge.